domRiddle/ASF/FAQ.md

 ASF will do its best to establish connection, which includes not only asking about updated list of servers but also trying another IP when last one fails, so if it's truly a temporary problem with some specific server or route, ASF will connect sooner or later.
 However, if you're behind firewall or in some other way unable to reach Steam servers, then obviously you need to fix it yourself, with help of `Debug` mode and perhaps `SteamProtocols`.

 In a very unlikely situation of having incorrect servers being cached, for example because of moving ASF `config` folder from one machine to machine located in another country, deleting `ASF.db` in order to refresh Steam servers on next launch might help.
+Very often it's not needed and doesn't have to be done, as that list is automatically refreshed on first launch, as well as when the connection is established.

 ***